Sailors' Society: History

-In 1817, George Charles ‘Bosun’ Smith called a meeting at the City of London Tavern in Bishopsgate.
-The meeting led to the charity's formation on 18 March 1818, as the Port of London Society.
+In 1817, George Charles "Bosun" Smith called a meeting at the City of London Tavern in Bishopsgate.
+The meeting led to the charity's formation on 18 March 1818, as the Port of London Society for Promoting the Religious Instruction of British Seamen.
+The founder and treasurer of the society was Robert Humphrey Marten (1763–1839).

 An estimated 45,000 seafarers were visiting the port of London annually and the Society moored a former sloop of war on the River Thames, the Mars, renaming it the Ark, and repurposing it as a floating chapel where seafarers could congregate and pray.

 Social reformer Elizabeth Fry asked the charity to send books for her to pass on to men posted at coastguard stations and the First Lord of the Treasury Robert Peel made a grant of £500 to help the organisation's cause.

 In 1834 Sailors' Society appointed its first full-time chaplain Benjamin Prynn, as its Thames missionary, followed by a full-time missionary in Cape Town.
 In his first year alone, Prynn spoke to 50,000 seafarers.

 In 1871, with the support of Giuseppe Garibaldi, the charity set up a Sailors' Rest and Institute in Genoa.

 The organisation launched its magazine, Chart & Compass, in 1879.

-At this time, Sailors' Society's received patronage from not only the British Royal Family but also Czar Alexander III of Russia and King Umberto I of Italy.
+At this time, Sailors' Society's received patronage from not only the British royal family but also Czar Alexander III of Russia and King Umberto I of Italy.

 In 1902, the charity founded the King Edward VII Nautical School for 'hardy and heroic sons of the sea'.

 The Lords of the Admiralty donated copper and wood from HMS Victory to Sailors' Society, which the charity made into coins, plaques and busts to fundraise with.

 The only junior officer to die when Titanic sank in 1912, sixth officer James Paul Moody, had trained at the Society's King Edward VII Nautical School in 1910.

 During World War I the charity supported thousands of seafarers from torpedoed vessels.
 These included survivors of the SS Belgian Prince, HMHS Rewa and HMAT Warilda.
 In the final months of World War I, Sailors’ Society supported more than 14,000 people from torpedoed ships.

 In 1918, Sailors’ Society marked its centenary with services and meetings at Mansion House, London, the People's Palace and a Jutland Day celebration at the Royal Albert Hall on 31 May.

-Among those who sent messages of congratulations on the charity's centenary were King George V, Prime Minister David Lloyd George and the 28th President of the United States, Woodrow Wilson.
+Among those who sent messages of congratulations on the charity's centenary were King George V, Prime Minister David Lloyd George and President of the United States Woodrow Wilson.